nightscout/nightscout.github.io/docs/nightscout/setup_variables.md

 </br>

 ##### `mmconnect` (MiniMed Connect bridge)

+!!!warning "This plugin is **NOT** functional with Heroku: do not enable it."

 Transfer real-time MiniMed Connect data from the Medtronic CareLink server into Nightscout ([read more](https://github.com/nightscout/minimed-connect-to-nightscout)) (***** mandatory) with the following extended settings: